Nordson Corporation Foundation

 The Nordson Corporation Foundation consolidates philanthropic resources dedicated by Nordson Corporation to address community needs.
 The Nordson Corporation Foundation operates on the belief that business, as a corporate citizen, has a social responsibility to share its success with the communities where it operates and draws employees.
 Since 1989, the Foundation has awarded over $50 million in grants.

-During FY2014, The Nordson Corporation Foundation extended 257 grants totaling more than $5.1 million.
+During FY2015, The Nordson Corporation Foundation extended 272 grants totaling nearly $5.4 million.
 For a listing of organizations that received grants from The Nordson Corporation Foundation, please refer to the Grant List.

 Nordson Foundation Giving Strategies